nirvan840/Client-Server-LLM-API-Calls/README.md

 <details>
    <summary> <i> Containerization and Kubernetes </i> </summary>

-   1. **Monolith Architecture:** Monolithic architecture is a traditional software development approach where all the components of an application are tightly coupled and run as a single, unified unit.
-In this      architecture, the entire application is built and deployed as one large codebase.
+   1. **Monolith Architecture:**
+      * Monolithic architecture is a traditional software development approach where all the components of an application are tightly coupled and run as a single, unified unit.
+      * In this architecture, the entire application is built and deployed as one large codebase.
 This means the application's functions, including user interface, business logic, and data access layers, are
         contained within a single platform or executable.

+   3. **Microservices:**
-   2. **Microservices:** Microservices architecture is a design approach where an application comprises small, independent services communicating with each other over a network.
-Each service is responsible for a specific functionality and can be developed, deployed, and scaled independently.
+      * Microservices architecture is a design approach where an application comprises small, independent services communicating with each other over a network.
+      * Each service is responsible for a specific functionality and can be developed, deployed, and scaled independently.

+   5. **Containerization:**
-   3. **Containerization:** Containerization is a lightweight form of virtualization that allows you to package an application and its dependencies into a single container.
-This container can run consistently across different computing environments, such as development, testing, and production.
+      * Containerization is a lightweight form of virtualization that allows you to package an application and its dependencies into a single container.
+      * This container can run consistently across different computing environments, such as development, testing, and production.
 Containers are isolated from each other and the underlying operating system, making them portable and efficient.

+   7. **Kubernetes:**
-   4. **Kubernetes:** Kubernetes is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.
+      * Kubernetes is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.

 </details>

+.<br>
 ### <b> <i> References for this section </i> </b>
 * [Client-Server Model 1](https://www.geeksforgeeks.org/client-server-model/)
 * [Client-Server Model 2](https://youtu.be/L5BlpPU_muY)